 a) Reach out to the right people

 The right way to approach internal jobs such as executive positions is through networking.
 Optimizing your organization’s network is a quick way to learn about new opportunities.
 The decision to hire new leaders in a company is known to very specific people.
-So, while many of those that you reach out to may not have an idea of new executive openings, some may, who may even support your candidature.
+So, while many of those that you reach out to may not have an idea of new executive openings, some may even support your candidature.
 Some key people you should target are:

 - Colleagues in other teams and departments

 - Business leaders